danieldietrich/package-ignore/README.md

 Package ignore (pi) is not opinionated about your release workflow.
 It simply provides a way to clean up and restore the `package.json` file.

 The `pi` command will look for the `package.json` file in the current directory.
 Additionally, it will resolve the `.package-ignore` file (see [Syntax](#syntax)), starting in the current directory, walking up the directory tree.
+If no `.package-ignore` file is found, the default patterns `devDependencies` will be used.

 Example for a simple integration with `npm publish`: